 Oberhauser has also been involved in a multi-disciplinary project on the use of social media among college students with colleagues in psychology and communication studies.
 This research analyzes how computer-mediated communication (CMT) impacts students’ attachment to family and friends.
 See their chapter in The Psychology of Social Networking: Communication, Presence, Identity and Relationships in Online Communities (2015)

-Her teaching specialties include feminist theory and research, gender and globalization, development studies, and gender and work.
-These graduate and undergraduate courses are offered in the Department of Sociology and Department of Women’s and Gender Studies at Iowa State.
+Her TEACHING specialties include feminist theory and research, gender and globalization, development studies, and gender and work.
+These graduate and undergraduate courses are offered in the Department of Sociology and Women’s and Gender Studies at Iowa State.

 In OUTREACH AND SERVICE, Dr. Oberhauser is a member of the International Geographical Union Commission on Gender and currently serves as the treasurer of this organization.
 She is also active in the Feminist Geographies Specialty Group of the American Association of Geographers.
 At Iowa State University, Oberhauser serves on several committees including the University Committee for the Advancement of Women and Gender Equity, the Women’s Leadership Consortium, and the Committee on Diversity and Inclusion in the College of Liberal Arts and Sciences.